 - DEVELOP an action plan to affect change

-- SHOWCASE their year-long activism efforts at Mikva’s annual Action Civics Fair.
+- SHOWCASE their year-long activism efforts at Mikva’s annual Action Civics Showcase.

 - Mikva’s Issues to Action curriculum is taught by over 2000 teachers across the nation.

-- Almost 2,000 students take part in a 6-step community problem solving process every year.
+- Almost 4,000 students nationwide take part in a 6-step community problem solving process every year.

 - 86% of participants of this program agreed or strongly agree with the statement “I believe I can make some difference in solving community problems” as compared to 41% before the program and only 55% of youth nationwide.